oloapinivad/MiLES/README.md

 - Beta support for free month and season selection
 - Consistent ensemble members support
 - Various bug fixing for NetCDF access
-- Improved functions to control path and folders
+- Improved functions to control path and folders for NetCDF and figures
-- Faster daily anomalies for regimes computation
+- Faster daily anomalies computation for weather regimes script
 - Variance is again plotted for EOFs
+- Template files are provided for Unix and Mac Os X machines

 *v0.42 - Dec 2017*
 - Inclusion of extra blocking diagnostics (Taylor diagrams, Duration-Events plots, histograms, etc.)